bedro96/AnsibleLabs/README.md

 ```sh
 ansible-playbook 01c-create-snapshot.yml
 ```
-5. Create a shared image gallery
+**5. Create a shared image gallery**

 ```sh
 ansible-playbook 02-create-shared-image-gallery.yml
 ```
-6. Create a shared image gallery image and image version
+**6. Create a shared image gallery image and image version**

 ```sh
 ansible-playbook 03b-create-shared-image-specialized.yml
 ```
-7. Create a VM from specialized image and check if you can ssh into the machine
+**7. Create a VM from specialized image and check if you can ssh into the machine**

 ```sh
 ansible-playbook 04b-create-vm-using-specialized-image.yml
 ```
-8. Create a VMSS from specialized image and check if you can ssh into the machine
+**8. Create a VMSS from specialized image and check if you can ssh into the machine**

 ```sh
 ansible-playbook 05b-create-vmss-using-specialized-image.yml